Bhishma (1936 film): Production

 Bhishma is the first Tamil film to be based on the character of the same name from the Indian epic Mahabharata.
 It was directed by P. Y. Altekar, and produced by Salem Films.
 The film had an alternate title, Bhishma Pratigna.
 Shooting took place at the Calcutta-based East India Film Studios.

 Soundtrack

-No known information on the film's music composer and lyricist remain, although film historian Randor Guy believes both were done by Papanasam Sivan.
+No known information on the film's music composer and lyricist remains, although film historian Randor Guy believes both were done by Papanasam Sivan.
 There were as many as 23 songs, with one consisting of Hindi words such as acchha (good), kushi (happiness) and besh besh.

 Release and reception

 According to Randor Guy, the film was a reasonable success "mainly because of the familiar story and songs".